nais/doc/deployment/deploy.md

 2. Your GitHub team must have _admin_ access on that repository.
 3. Your GitHub team's identifier must match the _Kubernetes team label_ in your `nais.yaml`.
 There is an example file below.
 4. Obtain a _team API key_ from [Vault](https://vault.adeo.no) under the path `/apikey/nais-deploy/<YOUR_TEAM>`.
 Save the key as a secret named `NAIS_DEPLOY_APIKEY` in your GitHub repository.
-5. Follow the guide below titled [performing the deployment](#performing-the-deployment).
+5. Follow the guide below.
 6. When things break, see [HELP!](#help).

 ## Deploy with GitHub Actions